adambov/SKILLO_AT_16_TAF-master/README.md

 Wait a bit the automation to start and after the test execution a report will be generated

 ## Bug report
-If you find any bugs that you want to report, please do so with the bug report and liveCicle explained:
+If you find any bugs that you want to report, please do so with the bug report and life cycle explained:

 1. Summary: Brief description of the bug.